 So the scrolling routine was repurposed to make a top-down adventure game where the player could explore large scrolling maps instead of the static screens seen in Asteka II.
 As development continued, graphic artists Tomoo Yamane and Ayano Koshiro joined the project and Yamane asked Koshiro to design fantasy monsters for the scrolling prototype.
 For whatever reason, she ended up creating some round chickens which somehow caused the prototype to evolve into a game about the player catching and selling livestock at one point .
 Eventually Tomoyoshi Miyazaki joined the project and the final version of the game began to take shape.
-Inspired by Studio Ghibli's Castle in the Sky, Miyazaki wrote a story for the game that featured an adventurer traveling to a floating continent called Ys, named after the mythical city from Breton mythology .
+Inspired by Studio Ghibli's Castle in the Sky, Miyazaki wrote a story for the game, along with Tomoo Yamane, that featured an adventurer traveling to a floating continent called Ys, named after the mythical city from Breton mythology .
 And so the game changed once again into an original title called "Ys" but even the final version of the game would still contain elements from the Asteka franchise.
-These include the Mask of Eyes item being very similar to an item from Asteka II and the song, “Templo del Sol,” being repurposed for Ys .
+These include an item called the Mask of Eyes, which was similar to a mask from Asteka II, and the song “Templo del Sol” being repurposed for Ys .